MrR0807/Notes/interview-questions.md

 * If there are multiple relation databases mentioned - why?
 * Is project based on microservices?
 * How are you versioning microservices?
+* How much time do you dedicate to code maintenance/code refactoring?
 * Are you using CI/CD?
 What are you using for CI?
 What are you using for CD?
 * How long would it take for change of one line to end up in Production?
 * Define the whole CI/CD process.
 I've created a merge request.
 What's next?